leannmlindsey/TANGO_BENCHMARKING/README.md

 # -t flag to use traceback
 # -p flag to print the results including the CIGAR string
 ```
+The GASAL2 binary should now be located at

+~/TANGO_BENCHMARKING/BENCHMARKING_SCRIPTS/SRC/GASAL2/test_prog/test_prog.out

 ## Step 3: Clone CPU libraries, copy over multithreaded test programs and compile